howtographql/howtographql/content/backend/graphql-java/7-error-handling.md

 This way, in addition to the syntactical and validation errors, data-fetching errors will have precise messages sent to the client, but without the gritty details.
 All other error types will still be hidden behind a generic message.

-As always, verify your work in Graph*i*QL:
+As always, verify your work in GraphiQL:

 ![](http://i.imgur.com/aiH4DcK.png)